majduk/howtos/hardware/cisco.md

   seen by the BIOS
 - Legacy Boot Order configuration will disable all the active Boot Devices which will hide them from BIOS
+C240-WZP21470035 /bios *# commit
+Changes to BIOS set-up parameters will require a reboot.
+Do you want to reboot the system?[y|N]y
+A system reboot has been initiated.

 ```